About Our Research

 All accredited trauma centers are required to submit data to the PTOS in Pennsylvania.
 The submitted data are de-identified subcomponents of the accredited trauma center’s medical record on the trauma patient for that patient stay.
 No data are collected from non-trauma centers in the PTOS software.
 Data collected in the PTOS are comprised of demographics, prehospital information, process of acute care information, clinical data, outcome data, diagnoses, procedures, and payor class information.

-The PTOS contains more than 300 data elements and more than 500,000 records over 30 years.
+The PTOS contains more than 300 data elements and more than a million records over 35+ years.
 Definitions for each of the data elements are found in the PTOS manual.
 PTOS is the main data repository for the PTSF.